nagarkarv/k8s-kateyes/README.md

 If you want to use a new empty cluster to check the application, a TestData folder has been included containing a set of manifests that can be installed into the cluster.
 Once deployed it can be explored using Kateyes™

-Use the command below to install the TestData
+Use the command below to install  TestData

 ```bash
 kubectl apply -f TestData/.